Wa Defilement Trial: Accused person concludes defence | Ghana News Agency

 Another docket involved one victim and the third docket involved three victims, one of whom the accused person said was his cousin.

-All the victims in those dockets were aged between 12 to 14 years.
+All the victims in those dockets were aged between 12 and 14 years.

 Throughout the cross-examination in the three dockets, the accused person denied having canal knowledge of the minors mentioned in those dockets.

-When questioned whether the victims had been to his house before, Rashid answered in the negative.
+When questioned whether the victims had been to his house before, Ahmed Rashid answered in the negative.

-However, Mr Saeed Abdul Shakur, a Principal State Attorney in the Upper West Region, told the court, presided over by Judge Jonathan Avogo, that the victims showed the police, which side of the room the accused person had sex with them when they were taken to Rashid’s room after his arrest.
+However, Mr Saeed Abdul Shakur, a Principal State Attorney in the Upper West Region, told the court presided over by Jonathan Avogo that the survivors told the police, which side of the room the accused person had sex with them when they were taken to the accused person’s room after his arrest.

-Mr Shakur, who is the lead prosecutor in the case, said the accused person perpetuated the act when his wife left her matrimonial home to live with her sister, but the accused person denied that.
+The Principal State Attorney, who is the lead prosecutor in the case, said the accused person took a period when the wife left her matrimonial home to live with her sister as a “birthday gift” to perpetuate his act of defiling the girls, but the accused person denied.

-The lead prosecutor said Anaata’s wife, in a statement to the police, said she had problems with her husband because of his relationship with girls but Anaata again denied it.
+According to Mr Shakur, Anaata’s wife, in a statement to the police, said she had problems with Anaata because of his relationship with girls but Anaata again denied it.

 When he was questioned whether he had his sister’s (one of the victim’s mother’s) phone contact number off-head, the accused person answered in the negative and said he had no business with the sister to keep her number off-head.

-The prosecutor, therefore, put it to the accused person that he had business with the girls, the reason they kept his phone contact number off-head, and that the business was “sex for food” and “sex for GH₵10.00,” but the accused person again denied.
+The prosecutor, therefore, put it to the accused person that he had business with the girls the reason why they kept his phone contact number off-head, and that the business was “sex for food” and “sex for GH₵10.00,” but the accused person denied that.

-Mr Shakur said though Rashid vehemently denied the allegations, he believed the state had a strong case against him ( accused person) and had proven that through the cross-examination.
+Mr Shakur said though the accused person vehemently denied the allegations levelled against him, he believed the state had a strong case against the accused person and had proven that through the cross-examination.

-Rashid, who still had no lawyer, moved a bail application, but the prosecutor vehemently opposed it on the condition that the accused person would evade trial.
+The accused person, who still had no lawyer, moved a bail application, but the prosecutor vehemently opposed the bail application on the condition that the accused person would evade trial.

-Meanwhile, the court had set 17th October 2023 to give judgment in one of the four dockets.
+Meanwhile, the court had set October 17, 2023 to give judgment on one of the four dockets.

 GNA